nrfconnect/sdk-nrfxlib/softperipheral/doc/sCAN/features.rst

 Mailboxes and filters
 *********************

 sCAN uses a mailbox system, each with an associated data frame and filter.
-Mailboxes will lock themselves after a filter match to prevent loosing frames. sCAN API provides convenience functions for unlocking a mailbox after the frame has been processed by the user application.
+Mailboxes will lock themselves after a filter match to avoid overwriting an unread frame. sCAN API provides convenience functions for unlocking a mailbox after the frame has been processed by the user application.

 The filtering system is based on an ID/mask pair, the bit width of the filter can be configured to be standard (11bit) or extended (29bit).